anttiluode/EEGBrainSourceReconstructionTool/README.md

 - **Exploring neuroscience methods**
 - **Research and education purposes**

-## Contributing

-Feel free to submit issues and pull requests.
-This is an educational tool, so contributions that improve understanding and usability are welcome.

 ## License

 MIT License - Feel free to use for educational and research purposes.